mahyar-osn/my-resume/content/post/tensorizing-flows/index.md

 subtitle: "Supercharging Normalizing Flows by Tensor Networks as a Game-Changer for Scientific Machine Learning"
 date: "2023-08-04T00:00:00Z"

 # Summary for listings and search engines
 summary: "Normalizing Flows might not be the flashiest generative models, but their ability to provide exact, normalized densities makes them invaluable for tasks like variational inference.
-The new "Tensorizing Flows" approach upgrades NFs with a powerful tensor-train base, making them far better at handling complex, high-dimensional, and multimodal distributions—especially in scientific and physics applications."
+The new 'Tensorizing Flows' approach upgrades NFs with a powerful tensor-train base, making them far better at handling complex, high-dimensional, and multimodal distributions—especially in scientific and physics applications."

 # Link this post with a project
 projects: []